Hidden Gems in the Central Upper Peninsula: A Pure Michigan Guide

 Test Your Luck or Catch a Show at Central U.P.
 CasinosTry your luck at one of the Central U.P.’s spectacular casinos.
 At the Island Resort & Casino you can expect the total resort experience with their Vegas-style gaming, poker room, bingo hall, headline and lounge entertainment and the luxurious Drift Spa.

 The Kewadin Casinos in Manistique and Christmas, as well as the Ojibwa Casino in Marquette, also offer exciting Vegas-style gaming, so there are plenty of opportunities to stop and try your luck during your Central U.P. tour.

 Find Summer Fun at the Upper Peninsula State Fairgrounds – Escanaba

-As Michigan’s only state fair, the UP State Fair has it all.
+As Michigan’s only state fair, the Upper Peninsula State Fair has it all.
 From carnival games to livestock competitions and delicious food to live entertainment, there is something for everyone to enjoy.
-Be sure to check the dates of future fairs to plan your trip in advance!
+Be sure to check the dates of future fairs to plan your trip in advance.

-You can also visit the “Inventing the Outdoors” museum at Multi-Use Complex on the UP State Fairgrounds that showcases the history of Marble Arms.
+You can also visit the “Inventing the Outdoors” museum at Multi-Use Complex on the Upper Peninsula State Fairgrounds that showcases the history of Marble Arms.
 Founded by Webster Marble in Gladstone over a century ago, Marble Arms patented more than 60 outdoor products.

 If you prefer craft beer, brewing companies like Cognition in Ishpeming, 51st State in Kingsford and Upper Hand in Escanaba all offer unique ambiance and craft beers whose tastes represent their strong Upper Peninsula pride.